 3. Interoperability Standards (HL7/FHIR)

 Your LIMS does not operate in a vacuum.
 It should be able to communicate in real time with other systems like EHR/EMRs, billing systems, reference lab systems, and patient portals.
-The industry standard in LIMS buyer’s guide for this communication is HL7 (Health Level 7), and its modern evolution is FHIR (Fast Healthcare Interoperability Resources).
+The industry standard in the LIMS buyer’s guide for this communication is HL7 (Health Level 7), and its modern evolution is FHIR (Fast Healthcare Interoperability Resources).
 If a vendor’s integration strategy is built on proprietary APIs or one-off custom connectors, every new interface will cost you time and money, often thousands of dollars per connection.

 Always demand to see the integration library during the top LIMS software vendors comparison.
 How many pre-built, maintained connectors do they have?
 Do they publish their API documentation?
 The answer will tell you everything about their philosophy toward interoperability.